Is there a relationship between AGN and star formation in IR-bright AGNs?: Introduction

-The aim of this paper is to test the above scenarios using a statistically significant sample of IR-bright X-ray selected AGNs, detected in both X-ray and FIR, all of which have known redshifts.
-This sample is selected from the 11 ${\rm deg^2}$ X-ray Multi-Mirror Mission (XMM)-Newton Large Scale Structure (XMM-LSS) field.
-In Section \ref{sec:sample}, we describe the multi-wavelength data and the AGN selection; in Section \ref{sec:analysis} we calculate the \lir, SFR, SMBH mass, and Eddington ratios; we then discuss our results and their implications in Section \ref{sec:results}, followed by a summary -- Section~\ref{sec:summary}.
-In this work, we assume a concordance cosmology with $H_0$=70 km\,s$^{-1}$\,Mpc$^{-1}$, $\Omega_{\rm M}$=0.3, and $\Omega_{\Lambda}$=0.7.
+The aim of this paper is to test the different galaxy evolution scenarios via the AGN-star formation connection with a statistically significant sample of active galaxies, undergoing both active AGN and star forming activities.
+Since (i) X-ray surveys are typically dominated by AGN down to L$_{\rm x}$ \lax 6 $\times 10^{-18}$ erg cm$^{-2}$ s$^{-1}$ \citep{luo17}, and are less biased against edge-on/obscured sources than optical surveys, and (ii) using full SED including FIR data yields a more reliable SFR estimate for AGN systems, in this work we choose to focus on IR-bright, X-ray selected AGNs that are detected in both the X-ray and FIR.
+This sample is selected from the 11\,${\rm deg^2}$ X-ray Multi-Mirror Mission (XMM)-Newton Large Scale Structure (XMM-LSS) field, and all of them have known redshifts.
+In Section \ref{sec:sample}, we describe the multi-wavelength data and the AGN selection; in Section \ref{sec:analysis} we calculate the \lir, SFR, SMBH mass, and Eddington ratios; we then discuss our results and their implications in Section \ref{sec:results}, followed by a summary in Section~\ref{sec:summary}.
+In this work, we assume a concordance cosmology with $H_0=$ 70\,km\,s$^{-1}$\,Mpc$^{-1}$, $\Omega_{\rm M} =$ 0.3, and $\Omega_{\Lambda}=$ 0.7.